pcrainer38/readme-generator/sampleREADME.md

   ## Installation Instructions

-  You will need to clone the source code from the repo and then use VSCode and node.js to run the program.
+  You will need to clone the code from the rep and then run the program via VSCode and node.js.

   ## Usage

-  From the index.js file, open an integrated terminal and then type node index.js to start the program.
-Answer the questions that follow and a  README file will be generated.
+  In the integrated terminal in VSCode, type node index.js.
+Answer the questions that follow and the README will generate.

   ## Credits